Meet Our Wildlife Ambassadors

 Winston came to WR&R in October, 2007, from Davis, CA via the Lindsay Wildlife Museum where he was deemed non-releasable due to his habituation to people.
 He had been found (or taken) by college students who intended for him to become a “pet”.
 They then abandoned him at the end of the school term.
 Lindsay Museum transferred Winston to Wildlife Rehabilitation and Release where he became a wildlife ambassador.

 Winston is friendly and social around people, especially women and young children.
-He seems to like being the center of attention at public events, often cawing loudly.
-All crows need intellectual stimulation.
-Something as simple as a shiny button will make Winston happy…..for a while.
-Crows have been observed sliding on their bellies down roofs in the snow.
+His loud cawing at public events, often makes him the center of attention.
+Because crows are highly intelligent and social animals, they do not do well being alone and need items to keep their lives enriched.
+Something as simple as a shiny button will keep Winston entertained…..for a while.
+Crows in the wild have been observed sliding on their bellies down roofs in the snow.
 They are amazing animals!

 Common King Snake (Oreo)